 Railways is the principal departmentally-run commercial undertaking of Government.
-The Budget of the Ministry of Railways and the Demands for Grants relating to Railway expenditure are presented to Parliament separately.
+The Budget of the Ministry of Railways and the Demands for Grants relating to Railway expenditure are presented to the Parliament separately.
 The total receipts and expenditure of the Railways are, however, incorporated in the Annual Financial Statement of the Government of India.
-To portray the actual working and not inflate either receipts or expenditure, the expenditure as reflected in the Receipts Budget & Expenditure Budget Vol. 1 and Vol. 2 has been taken net of receipts of the departmental commercial undertakings.
+All expenditure is depicted in the Receipts Budget and Expenditure Budget Vol. 1 and Vol. 2, net of receipts of the Departmental Commercial Undertakings, in order to avoid overstatement of both receipts and expenditure.

-- (vi) The receipts and expenditure of the Defence Demands shown in the Annual Financial Statement, are explained in greater detail in the document Defence Services Estimates presented along with the Detailed Demands for Grants of the Ministry of Defence. - (vii) The details of grants given to bodies other than State and Union Territory Governments are given in the statements of Grants-in-aid paid to non-Government bodies appended to Detailed Demands for Grants of the various Ministries.
-Annexure 5 to Expenditure Budget Vol.1 shows details of grants-in-aid exceeding ' 5 lakhs (recurring) or ' 10 lakhs (non-recurring) to private institutions, organizations and individuals sanctioned during the year 2010-11.
+- (vi) The receipts and expenditure of the Defence Demands shown in the Annual Financial Statement are explained in greater detail in the document Defence Services Estimates presented along with the Detailed Demands for Grants of the Ministry of Defence. - (vii) The details of grants given to bodies other than State and Union Territory Governments are given in the statements of Grants-in-aid paid to non-Government bodies appended to Detailed Demands for Grants of the various Ministries.
+Annex 5 to the Expenditure Budget Vol.1 shows details of grants-in-aid exceeding ₹ 5 lakhs (recurring) or ₹ 10 lakhs (non-recurring) to private institutions, organizations and individuals sanctioned during the year 2014-15.

-3. (J) Expenditure Budget Volume-2
+3. (K) Expenditure Budget Volume-2

 The provisions made for a scheme or a programme may spread over a number of Major Heads in the Revenue and Capital sections in a Demand for Grants.
-In the Expenditure Budget Vol. 2, the estimates made for a scheme/programme are brought together and shown on a net basis at one place, by Major Heads.
-To understand the objectives underlying the expenditure proposed for various schemes and programmes in the Demands for Grants, suitable explanatory notes are included in this volume in which, wherever necessary, brief reasons for variations between the Budget estimates and Revised estimates for the current year and requirements for the ensuing Budget year are also given.
+In the Expenditure Budget Vol. 2, the estimates made for a scheme/programme are brought together and shown on a net basis Major Head-wise at one place.
+To understand the objectives underlying the expenditure proposed for various schemes and programmes in the Demands for Grants, suitable explanatory notes are included in this volume in which, wherever necessary, brief reasons for variations between the Budget Estimates and Revised Estimates for the current year and requirements for the ensuing Budget year are also given.
+This time Volume 2 will be in two Parts viz., A & B.